-▼Core (core.ac.uk) is a search engine specialising in open access academic publications (books, articles, theses, etc.). ▼Inpawwall can be installed

-▼Unpaywall can be installed as a browser extension and offers free access versions of all the articles available in its database.
+- ▼Core (core.ac.uk) is a search engine specialising in open access academic publications (books, articles, theses, etc.). - ▼Unpaywall can be installed as a browser extension and offers free access versions of all the articles available in its database.

 Planning data management